simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 that threshold are displayed), a layout (deciding how the messages in this category are formatted), and an appender (deciding what to do with the message: either print on stderr or to a file).

 This section explains how to configure this logging features.
-You can also refer to the documentation of the :ref:`programmer's interface <xbt_log_prog>`, that allows to produce messages from your code.
+You can also refer to the documentation of the :ref:`programmer's interface <logging_prog>`, that allows to produce messages from your code.

 Most of the time, the logging mechanism is configured at runtime using the ``--log`` command-line argument, even if you can also use :ref:`xbt_log_control_set()` to control it from